jjo21/roadto100/aboutme.md

 subtitle: Time without purpose is a prison.
 ---

 My name is John.
-I am a student of Physics, I cook a mean steak and I am an aspiring
+I am a student of Physics at Imperial College London.
+Amongst the other things on this website, I am interested in time travel, boxing and new ways to cook steak.

 ### My story